cs3110/textbook/src/chapters/modules/modules.md

 The particular flavor of subtyping in Java is called *nominal subtyping*, which is to say, it is based on names.
 In our example, `D` is a subtype of `C` just because of the way the names were declared.
 The programmer decreed that subtype relationship, and the language accepted the decree without question.
-Indeed the *only* subtype relationships that exist are those that have been decreed by name through such uses of `extends` and `implements`.
+Indeed, the *only* subtype relationships that exist are those that have been decreed by name through such uses of `extends` and `implements`.